exchange.sembee.info

 3. Repeat on the other servers.

-4. For Exchange 2007 where you have existing Send connectors, adjust the cost of the * in Address Space to 10 - see below.
+4. In Exchange 2010 where you have existing Send connectors, adjust the cost of the * in Address Space to 10 - see below.

 Existing Send Connectors